It’s hard work keeping Adelaide beaches looking good. Find out what it involves and why it’s worth the effort.

 Seacliff dune system in 1900

 The sand along Adelaide’s coast naturally moves northward, by the wind and waves.
-This causes sand to build on our northern beaches such as Semaphore, but causes erosion along our southern and central coast such as Seacliff, Brighton and Henley Beach.
+This causes sand to build on our northern beaches such as Semaphore and Largs Bay, but causes erosion along our southern and central coast such as Seacliff, Brighton and Henley Beach.

 Storm damage at Glenelg in 1960

 Since the 1970s, Adelaide has adopted a beach replenishment program to actively manage our metropolitan beaches.
-Every year during the cooler months, sand is pumped or trucked from our northern beaches to our southern beaches.
+Every year, sand is pumped or trucked from our northern beaches to our southern beaches.

 Henley Beach south in 1981 versus 2015.
 The sloping seawall is now covered by sand.

 Sand pumping uses pumping stations and underground pipelines to transfer a slurry of sand and seawater from beaches where sand is building up to the eroding beaches further south.

 Two sections of Adelaide’s coasts have an underground sand pipeline – Glenelg to Kingston Park and the Torrens Outlet to the West Beach dunes.
 A new pipeline is also being built from Semaphore to West Beach.

 Trucks are used to transfer sand along some sections of the coast, such as from West Beach Harbour to Glenelg North and between Semaphore and Henley Beach South.
 Once the Semaphore to West Beach pipeline is built this will reduce the need for sand trucking in the area.

 As Adelaide’s climate changes and sea levels continue to rise, it will take extra work to keep our beaches looking beautiful.